 Do I have to volunteer a certain number of hours?

-We require our volunteers to make a commitment of 8 hours per month for at least six months.
+We require our volunteers to make a commitment of 3 hours per month for at least 6 months.
 This ensures that the volunteers have a good understanding of shelter policy and procedures and also ensures the well-being of the shelter animals through consistent care.
 The hours may be split in to two separate one-hour shifts if necessary to fit your schedule.

 When can I volunteer?

 The shelter is open to its volunteers from 8am to 6pm seven days per week.
-These hours are not the adoption hours for the public, but are solely for the convenience of the volunteers.
+These hours are not the adoption hours for the public, only hours for the care of the animals at the shelter.
 We open to the public at eleven every day for adoptions!

 Can I volunteer for the shelter at any other locations?

-While we are an independent shelter with one location, HSC has many events for you to participate in throughout the community.
-Through our weekly newsletter you will be kept up to date with those opportunities.
+While we are an independent shelter with locations in Charlotte and Huntersville, HSC has many events for you to participate in throughout the community.
+You will receive email updates and announcements on our Facebook group with those opportunities.